jaburney/naturalgastransition-builddata/README.md

 ### Setup & Organization

 Due to size considerations :thinking: raw underlying data are hosted elsewhere.
 Please see the accompanying website for the paper (www.jaburney.net/coal-to-natural-gas-transition) to download the four linked files: AdminPlantsCropsMortality.zip, Aerosols.zip, SO2NO2O3.zip, and EPA AQ Report.zip (Note that these are large, 50 GB).
-Unzip these within the **L0 Input Data/** repository directory.
+Unzip these and place them in a directory titled **L0 Input Data/** within the main repository folder.

 This repository should then have the following structure: